History of rail transport in Great Britain 1995 to date

 Overall rail subsidies have risen, as shown in the graph, although spend per journey has decreased.
 Rail subsidies have increased from £ billion in 1992–93 to £ billion in 2015–16 (in current prices), although subsidy per journey has fallen from £ to £.
 However, this masks great regional variation: for instance, in 2014–15 funding varied from "£1.41 per passenger journey in England to £6.51 per journey in Scotland and £8.34 per journey in Wales."

 Due to the increase in passenger numbers and the prospect of high speed rail both within Great Britain and connecting to Europe, this period has been called the start of a new Golden Age of rail travel.
-However quickly increasing passenger numbers have meant many trains (as many as 1 in 6 in some places) are very crowded at peak times.
+Rapidly increasing passenger numbers have meant many trains (as many as 1 in 6 in some places) are crowded at peak times.
 Peak-time fares have increased by over 200% (since privatisation) to deter people from travelling at these times, whereas the price of advance tickets has halved in the same period.
-The COVID-19 pandemic caused a massive drop in passenger numbers, even though freight transport held up fairly well.
+The COVID-19 pandemic caused a large drop in passenger numbers.